 Sticking with our owl theme, both kids sported their owl shirts I had appliqued.
-Liam has had his for a while, but Iris got a new one just for this occasion.
+The Boy has had his for a while, but Little Sister got a new one just for this occasion.
 Hard to tell from the photo, but her owl has a "2" on its tummy.
 These have rick rack legs and button eyes for embellishment.

 |Show me your bellies!|

-I should take some better pictures of this and post it separately (honestly, don't know if I'll get to it), but I made an apron for Iris following the same pattern I used for this apron I made for a friend.
-The only difference was that I added a patch with Iris's name embroidered on it.
+I should take some better pictures of this and post it separately (honestly, don't know if I'll get to it), but I made an apron for Little Sister following the same pattern I used for this apron I made for a friend.
+The only difference was that I added a patch with her name embroidered on it.
 It's definitely sized for a bigger kid (4+, I would say), but we can fold it around the middle and make it work.